rafaderren/bloxstrapmodified/README.md

 Once installed, Bloxstrap Modified is added to your Start Menu, where you can access the menu and reconfigure your preferences if needed.

 ## More Features
-Here's some of the features that Bloxstrap Modified provides over the stock Roblox bootstrapper:
+Here's some of the features that Bloxstrap Modified provides over the Bloxstrap current releases:

 * [Join last server (Taken from Pull Request)](https://github.com/pizzaboxer/bloxstrap/pull/1838)
 * Readded unstable Multi Instance